J-W-Williams/portfolio/README.md

-# John Wrinch Williams - Porfolio
+# John Wrinch Williams - Portfolio

 ## Overview
 For this project, I wanted the site to be bilingual (English / French).
 I decided to build it manually for the experience of doing so in React (no libraries).
 I wanted the URLs to also be translated, as I find it more welcoming when I visit a site and the URLs are in my language, even if I've switched to it.